 top of page

-We have extensive experience in the production and review of LVA/LVIA for all kinds of development scenarios, from individual dwellings to large urban extensions, and renewable energy developments.
-We have a strong background in working with local planning authorities and are well placed to resolve difficult issues and streamline the process for more regular cases.
+Nigel has extensive experience in the production and review of LVIA/LVA for all kinds of development scenarios, from individual dwellings to large urban extensions, and renewable energy developments.
+Nigel has a strong background in working with local planning authorities and is well placed to resolve difficult issues and streamline the process for more regular cases.

-Landscape and visual issues can be key matters in the determination of planning cases and LVA/LVIA may be a requirement of a planning application.
+Landscape and visual issues can be key matters in the determination of planning cases and LVIA/LVA may be a requirement of a planning application.

 A Landscape and Visual Impact Assessment (LVIA) is a formally presented study, usually prepared as one of the technical chapters of an Environmental Statement (ES).
 A Landscape and Visual Appraisal (LVA) is a more informal study presenting a review of potential landscape and visual effects in relation to a normal development planning case.

 Engagement with landscape and visual issues at the earliest opportunity and before design fix can be vital to the quality and planning prospects of a development proposal.
 Initial review of landscape and visual issues should input into the design process from the start, or even as part of site selection processes and prior to making any development land acquisition commitments.
-To facilitate this our LVA/LVIA commissions are often divided into two stages where initial desk and field study provides advisory input to the design process and the final report write-up comes after design fix.
-We can also provide brief preliminary opinion reporting for new opportunities.
+To facilitate this Nigel's LVIA/LVA commissions are often divided into two stages where initial desk and field study provides advisory input to the design process and the final report write-up comes after design fix.
+Brief preliminary opinion reporting can also be provided for the exploration of new development opportunities.

 bottom of page